dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 ---
 layout: post
-title: "Scatterplot Walkthrough with The Wealth & Health of Nations"
+title: "Scatter Plot Walkthrough with The Wealth & Health of Nations"
 categories:
   - Academics
 tags: